LeopoldoGurgel/myeasyreadme/README.md

 [![Watch the demonstrational video]](https://drive.google.com/file/d/16RE_ZGRy_rmiI17z7AkLSu86-ipbs_Mp/view)

 ## DESCRIPTION
-This is an application that dynamically creates a proffessional README.md file for your project.
+This is an application that dynamically creates a proffessional README.md file for your project powered by Inquirer.js npm library.
 All you have to do is answer a few questions this app will propt on your command line.
 Done.
-You magic have a README file.
+You magically have a README file.

 * [Instructions](#instructions)
 * [Credits](#credits)